 Don’t think about doing that in your warehouse unless you first consult with the OEM or a professional rack design engineer!
 And don’t load the racks until you’ve received signed and stamped updated LARCs.
 Without these recommendations, you could overload the existing rack, change the seismic behavior, and void the OEM’s warranty, leaving you without recourse.

 4. Resorting to various rack repair options

 All approaches to rack repair are not created equal.
 Racks are highly optimized structures that need all their parts in working order.
 Don’t improvise; call upon professionals.

-Homemade repairs, such as the ones shown in figures 3 and 4 below, are clearly inadequate.
+Homemade repairs, such as the ones shown in Figures 3 and 4 below, are inadequate.